Ranji Chandisingh: Parliamentary experience

-From 1961 to 1964 Chandisingh was the Minister of Labor, Health and Housing in British Guiana.
-In 1960, he introduced the Labor Relation Bill in Parliament.
+From 1961 to 1964 Chandisingh was the Minister of Labour, Health and Housing in British Guiana.
+In 1960, he introduced the Labour Relation Bill in Parliament.
 He also initiated changes in education reform.

 In 1976, Chandisingh defected to PNC.
 In January 1980, Chandisingh was made Minister of Higher Education.
 In 1981, his responsibilities were expanded as Minister of Education, Social Development and Culture.

 In 1984, he was made General Secretary of the PNC.

 In 1984, Chandisingh was made one of the Vice Presidents and First Deputy Prime Minister.
 He was later also appointed Ambassador to Moscow.

-He hold the position of Vice President until PNC lost the 1992 elections.
+He held the position of Vice President until the PNC lost the 1992 elections.

 From 1989 to 1991, Chandisingh was Guyana's Ambassador to the former Soviet Union.